Log p-divisible groups associated to log 1-motives: The Serre-Tate theorem for log abelian varieties with constant degeneration

 A log abelian variety with constant degeneration over $S$ is defined to be a sheaf of abelian groups on $(\mr{fs}/S)_{\mr{\acute{e}t}}$, which is isomorphic to $G_{\mr{log}}^{(Y)}/Y$ for a pointwise polarizable log 1-motive $[Y\xrightarrow{u} G_{\mr{log}}]$.
-For the notion of polarization of a log 1-motive we refer to \cite[Definition 2.8]{k-k-n2}.
+For the notion of being pointwise polarizable for a log 1-motive we refer to \cite[Definition 2.8]{k-k-n2}.
 One of the main results of \cite{k-k-n2} is then the following: \begin{thm}\cite[Theorem 3.4]{k-k-n2} The association

 defines an equivalence of categories from pointwise polarizable log 1-motives over $S$ to log abelian varieties with constant degeneration over $S$. \end{thm}

 \begin{rmk} Pointwise polarizable log $1$-motives satisfy effective \'etale descent.
 For this assume that $\tilde{S}\to S$ is \'etale and $[\tilde{u}:\tilde{Y}\to \tilde{G}_{\mr{log}}]$ is a pointwise polarizable log $1$-motive on $\tilde{S}$, with a gluing datum on $\tilde{S}\times_{S}\tilde{S}$.
 Then by \cite[Proposition 2.5]{k-k-n2} one also gets a descent datum on the group scheme $\tilde{G}$, which is an extension of an abelian scheme by a torus.
 Hence $\tilde{G}$ descends to such an extension $G$ over $S$.
 Moreover, $\tilde{Y}$ also descends to some $Y$ over $S$ and then $\tilde{u}$ glues to a morphism $[u:Y\to G_{\mr{log}}]$.
 By the definition of being pointwise polarizable, $u$ is still pointwise polarizable.